What’s new in 2026

 An employee who quit without good cause or was terminated for misconduct is generally not eligible for unemployment benefits.

 Approved unemployment claims are paid weekly.
-Benefits are taxable and capped at 47% of the statewide average weekly wage for the year.
-Maximum rates for 2023 are:
+Benefits are taxable and capped at:

 A claim for unemployment benefits can be filed online through IDES.
 Eligible workers can claim unemployment benefits for up to a maximum of 26 full weeks in a 1-year period.